Billing & Fee Explanations

 Late Penalties

 Students who fail to pay tuition and fees by the semester's due date are assessed a $100.00 late payment fee.
 College Station and Galveston students whose payment doesn't withdraw due to insufficient funds or invalid bank account information will be charged a $30.00 returned item fee at each payment plan due date.
-Health Science Center students whose payment doesn't withdraw due to insufficient funds or invalid bank account information will be charged a $30.00 returned item fee at each payment plan due date.
+Health Science Center students whose payment is not withdrawn due to insufficient funds or invalid bank account information will be charged a $30.00 returned item fee on each payment plan's due date.

 Late Registration/Add Penalties